doanquyetchien1986/iotelevator-privacy-policy/README.md

 If you post content on our social media channels, your participation may be shared on our website or our channels We generally retain information for so long as it is relevant to serve you.
 Data may persist in copies made for backup purposes.

 IotElevator will respect your wishes not to receive marketing communications.
-You can change your marketing preferences at any time by contacting us at doanquyetchien1986@gmail.com
+You can change your marketing preferences at any time by contacting us at lamanh.duan@gmail.com or doanquyetchien1986@gmail.com

 **How to delete your information?**